 Twenty years later, I now proudly carry my coupon file in the store and don’t care who’s looking.
 I don’t even care about the chromosomes of the clerk.
 In fact, I’m even so bold as to stop people in the grocery aisle and tell them they could be getting a better price on something in their cart.
 Many listen, others turn a deaf ear.
 I don’t care.
 I’m only trying to spread the gospel of saving money.

-We all want (and need) to save money and coupons are one of the easiest and quickest ways to reach your financial goals.
+We all want (and need) to save money.
+Coupons are one of the easiest and quickest ways to reach your financial goals.
 With coupons, $10 can become $20, $30 or $40 at the grocery store.
 The trick is to start visualizing coupons as “cash.”
 Once you see the savings, and suddenly have extra money for down payments, college tuition or a vacation, you’ll never look back.
 There is only power in coupons, not weakness.

 In the ensuing years, coupons have changed in many ways, but my passion for them has never waned.
 I use coupons on just about every purchase I make today, including dining out and going to the movies.
 I’m not sure the “femininity” of clipping coupons will every go away, but saving money is so rewarding in many ways — whether you’re wearing a dress or suit and tie.